 Traveling with family, friends or people you love is an amazing experience.
 You create moments that you will cherish for the rest of your life with the people you love.
-But still, there’s something rewarding and daring in the experience of traveling alone that gives a lot of people reasons to travel solo.
-One of the main advantages of solo traveling is that you don’t need to put up with anyone and you can take things at your own pace.
-However, that’s not all it’s to it.
+But still, there’s something rewarding and daring in the experience of traveling alone that makes people want to travel solo.
+One of the main advantages of solo traveling is that you don’t need to put up with anyone and you can take things at your own pace but that’s not all.
 Solo traveling can be a life-changing experience, even a revelation.
-This article will show you how to travel solo and give you 14 reasons why you should travel alone at least once in your lifetime but the main decision is completely yours.
+I’ve done my fair share of solo travel and in this article, I will show you how to travel solo through some of the main life lessons I learned while traveling alone.

-1. You will discover your gut feel and learn how to use it
+1. Solo travel helps you discover your gut feel and learn how to use it

-I believe that all human beings possess a gut feeling.
-You just need to find yourself in the right situation to actually discover that you have it.
+I believe that all human beings possess a gut feeling but you just need to find yourself in the right situation to actually discover that you have it.
 Traveling alone will give you plenty of such situations.
-There will be times when there will be something inside of you telling you something isn’t right, whether it’s about someone trying to scam you or finding a simple direction.
-Your instincts will develop and you will end up being more aware of your surroundings than how you would have been if you were not alone.
+There will be times when you have this sense telling you something isn’t right, whether it’s about someone trying to scam you or finding a simple direction.
+Your instincts will develop and you will end up being more aware of your surroundings which probably won’t happen if you travel in a group.

 2. You will make new friends even if you’re an introvert